opendevstack/ods-pipeline/docs/adr/20220314-caching-build-tasks.md

 Build task caching persists a build's produced files so that future builds can be skipped if the working directory specified in the build task did not change.

-The build files (output and reports) are cached in a dedicated cache area named `build-task` on the caching PVC described in the [caching ADR](20220225-caching.md).
+The build files (output and ods artifacts) are cached in a dedicated cache area named `build-task` on the caching PVC described in the [caching ADR](20220225-caching.md).

 By default build task caching is not enabled for the following reasons: